Explainable AI for computational pathology identifies model limitations and tissue biomarkers: Results

 \subsection{Do MIL models think tumor is necessary for breast cancer metastasis detection?}

-Metastasis detection is a well-studied task, with well-defined features (i.e., tumor cells) that drive the label of whether or not a specimen contains metastasis.
-In a clinical setting, it is critical that metastases are identified; a false negative is unacceptable.
-Recent studies have shown that ABMIL models have strong performance in metastasis detection\cite{chen2024uni}.
-However, previous studies have also found that computer vision models can make the correct predictions for the wrong reasons, such as short-cut features or spurious correlations \cite{geirhos2020shortcut, degrave2021shortcuts}.
+Metastasis detection is a well-studied task with well-defined features (i.e., tumor cells) that drive the label of whether or not a specimen contains metastasis.
+In a clinical setting, it is critical that metastases are identified --- a false negative is unacceptable.
+Recent studies have shown that MIL models have strong performance in metastasis detection\autocite{chen2024uni}.
+However, previous studies have also found that computer vision models can make the correct predictions for the wrong reasons, such as short-cut features or spurious correlations \autocite{geirhos2020shortcut, degrave2021shortcuts}.
 Thus, the degree to which AI models rely on the tumor regions remains to be seen, even for a relatively straightforward task like tumor detection.
-Understanding this is critical to elucidate the strengths and limitations of ABMIL models for metastasis detection, including potential biases.
+Understanding this is critical to elucidate the strengths and limitations of MIL models for metastasis detection, including potential biases.

-To evaluate this, we trained several ABMIL models for breast metastasis detection using the CAMELYON16 dataset \cite{bejnordi2017camelyon16} (Fig. \ref{fig:cam16-nec-suff}a).
-Several pathology foundation models have recently emerged, demonstrating near-human levels in metastasis detection.
-Here we consider five pathology foundation models (UNI \cite{chen2024uni}, REMEDIS \cite{azizi2022remedis}, Phikon \cite{filiot2023phikon}, CTransPath \cite{wang2022ctranspath}, and RetCCL \cite{wang2023retccl}).
+To evaluate this, we trained several ABMIL models for breast metastasis detection using the CAMELYON16 dataset \autocite{bejnordi2017camelyon16} (Fig. \ref{fig:cam16-nec-suff}a and \nameref{sec:methods}). \rebuttal{While HIPPO is applicable to any permutation-invariant MIL models, we focus on ABMIL models because they are the de facto standard in computational pathology among MIL approaches.} Several pathology foundation models have recently emerged, demonstrating near-human levels in metastasis detection.
+Here we consider six pathology foundation models (UNI \autocite{chen2024uni}, REMEDIS \autocite{azizi2022remedis}, Phikon \autocite{filiot2023phikon}, CTransPath \autocite{wang2022ctranspath}, RetCCL \autocite{wang2023retccl}, and \rebuttal{Virchow2\autocite{vorontsov2024virchow, zimmermann2024virchow2})}.
 We trained five ABMIL models for each foundation model to distinguish whether or not a specimen contained metastasis.
-Similar to previously reported results \cite{chen2024uni}, UNI achieved a mean balanced accuracy of 0.982, REMEDIS 0.922, Phikon 0.907, CTransPath 0.858, and RetCCL 0.745.
-(Fig. \ref{fig:cam16-nec-suff}b, Supplementary Table 1).
+Similar to previously reported results \autocite{chen2024uni}, UNI achieved a mean balanced accuracy of 0.982, REMEDIS 0.922, Phikon 0.907, CTransPath 0.858, RetCCL 0.745, and \rebuttal{Virchow2 0.934} (Fig. \ref{fig:cam16-nec-suff}b, Supplementary Table \ref{table:supp_cam16_performance}).
 For HIPPO explainability experiments, we used the best-performing model (out of 5 random initializations) on the test set for each foundation model.
-The best UNI model achieved balanced accuracy of 1.00, REMEDIS 0.949, Phikon 0.955, CTransPath 0.885, and RetCCL 0.769 (Supplementary Table 2).
+The best UNI model achieved balanced accuracy of 1.00, REMEDIS 0.949, Phikon 0.955, CTransPath 0.885, RetCCL 0.769, \rebuttal{and Virchow2 0.959} (Supplementary Table \ref{table:supp_cam16_performance_single_models}).